polylogyx/platform-docs/06_Detection_Rules/Readme.md

 Understanding Rules
 ===============
-Rules, in the PolyLogyx framework, offer a mechanish to deep-dive or analyze the data fetched from nodes.
-You can define rules, based on different criteria, to detect malicious activity in the enterprise.
+Rules, in the PolyLogyx framework, offer a mechanish to detect malicious files and network connections.

 You can define rules using the web interface.
 Perform these steps to view or edit this configuration:
 1. Access the web interface for the server.